mikedagoat/mystuffs/memories_of_school.md

  3 different teams there was TNP A, TNP B and TNP C I was in TNP C and TNP B came first in the whole tournament it was such a wonderfull expierence and it is also where i scored my first ever goal for the school football team.
  I brought tons of healthy snack such as dried mango and raisins.
 It was the best football expierience ive ever had in my whole life and I will never forget it.

  One of the funniest expierences ive had in school is when me and my friend John tried to audition for the school talent show.
-We  did'nt make it through but it was still really fun.
-Me and John did'nt relly reherse so I think that is one of the  reasons we did'nt make it through. when we did finish are act the judges called us cring :(.
+We  didn't make it through but it was still really fun.
+Me and John didn't relly reherse so I think that is one of the  reasons we didn't make it through. when we did finish are act the judges called us cring :(.

  Thank you very much for reading this and until next time goodbye.